The journey of Chad’s National Adaptation Plan towards implementation

-The Republic of Chad is named after Lake Chad, the second-largest lake in Africa that provides the largest wetlands in Chad.
-From the 1960’s to the 1990’s, Lake Chad had a steep reduction in size by 95 percent due to a combination of drought and excessive use of irrigation.
-Today, Lake Chad’s size continues to fluctuate but remains relatively stable.
-The lake remains an important freshwater resource in Chad’s arid landscape and needs to be safeguarded from the impacts of climate change.
+The Republic of Chad is named after Lake Chad, the second biggest lake in Africa.
+From the 1960s’ to the 1990s’, Lake Chad had a steep reduction in size by 95 percent due to a combination of drought and excessive use of irrigation.
+Today, its size continues to fluctuate but remains relatively stable.
+The lake remains an important freshwater resource in Chad’s arid landscape and a large wetlands area, and needs to be safeguarded from the impacts of climate change.

 How is Chad’s National Adaptation Plan process going?
 What are the latest achievements?

-Chad launched its NAP process at the same time as the revision of its nationally determined contribution (NDC) in 2021.
+Chad launched its NAP process at the same time it was revising its nationally determined contribution (NDC) in 2021.
 Both climate plans play an integral part in the country’s overall development.
 The country took a participatory approach to launching its NAP process.
-To build long-term and sustainable capacity, the consultants trained and consulted technical staff from the ministries and civil society, and organized consultations across the country to ensure all stakeholders at the national and regional level were involved in the plan.
-The government has engaged all layers of society in formulating their first NAP.
+To build long-term and sustainable capacity, consultants were trained to provide consultations to technical staff from ministries and civil society from across the country to ensure all stakeholders at the national and regional level were involved in the planning.
+The government has engaged all levels of society for the formulation their first NAP.

 What are the adaptative priorities outlined in Chad’s NAP and NDC – where are the synergies between these two climate plans?

-During the NDC revision process, several NAP priorities were retained, such as energy, agriculture and livestock, industry and waste.
-This made the two climate plans complimentary.
-The implementation of the NAP contributes to the implementation of the NDC especially on adaptation, but also bring mitigation co-benefits.
-In the NAP, we plan to develop adaptation projects that focus on agroforestry, agriculture and water-related activities, which aim to reduce GHG emissions at the same time.
+During the NDC revision process, several NAP priorities were retained to include energy, agriculture and livestock, industry and waste.
+This made the two climate plans complimentary of one another.
+The implementation of the NAP contributes to the implementation of the NDC, especially on adaptation, but also brings together mitigation co-benefits.
+In the NAP, we plan to develop adaptation projects that focus on agroforestry, agriculture and water-related activities, which will aim to reduce GHG emissions at the same time.
 We are trying to approach both plans in a synergized way to allow for better resource mobilization and capacity building.

 How has Chad navigated their NAP process and challenges caused by the COVID-19 pandemic?

 Our two climate plans were formulated during a challenging period.
-Chad was going through a difficult time with the death of the President and on top of that, there was the COVID-19 pandemic, so Chad was in a time of transition.
+Chad was going through a difficult time with the death of the President and on top of that, there was the COVID-19 pandemic, so Chad was in a transition period.
 However, with both the support from partners and the Government’s strong political will, Chad submitted these two climate plans to the UNFCCC.

-The high quality of the NAP and NDC was acknowledged by the international community, and we would not have managed without our international partners, such as UNDP and the NAP Global Network.
+The quality of our NAP and NDC were acknowledged by the international community, and we would not have managed without our international partners, such as UNDP and the NAP Global Network.
 They were present when we needed support.
 Additionally, thanks to this collaboration, we managed to set up a coordination mechanism for partners with UNDP, European Union, ICAT and the NDC Partnership.
 It was due to this collaboration that we were able to produce high-quality climate plans.